Hallelujah78/crossword-app/NOTES.md

   - we set direction state to across and highlight the across indices
   - on the second click, we set state to down and highlight the down indices
   - use some logic here if the cell we click is only part of a down or only part of an across clue

+## Todo
+- regarding current code for handleCellClick
+  - not sure we need the direction state is required
+  - when we click a cell, we get an array of clues that the cell belongs in
+    - this array contains 1 or 2 clues
+    - if the cell is not selected and clues are 2
+      - pick the across clue
+      - keep a ref to the across clue
+    - if the cell is selected and clues are 2, pick the clue that isn't in the ref and set the ref to the this other clue
+    - otherwise, there is only one clue - if not selected - select